11 Signs That You Are Dealing With A Control Freak

 Controlling men and women, those people often referred to as “control freaks,” display a series of behaviors and actions that frustrate other people and cause resentment.
 These individuals behave the way they do because they firmly believe that they need to do so to meet their requirements and accomplish their goals.

-If you see someone displaying these high-control behaviors, you need to stop and ask yourself – are you always exhausted from trying to deal with this particular person?
+If you see someone displaying the signs of a control freak, you need to stop and ask yourself – are you always exhausted from trying to deal with this particular person?
 If you know someone who displays these behaviors, it is time to have a chat with them about things that bother you.
 Otherwise, your resentments may get worse, jeopardizing the relationship.

 If you decide to point out to a control freak that you have a problem with them, give them a few definite examples of the actions they take that bothers you — and give them a bit of time to work on changing themselves.
 Here are a few things you can do to ensure that you maintain your individuality when in a relationship with a control freak: